kkwong44/wordpuzzles/README.md

 ___
 ## Unfix Bugs
+There are no known bugs to be fixed.
 ___
 ## Deployment
 This project will be deployed in Heroku and use a mock terminal to run the program.